forkiesassds/MCGalaxy-Stuff/README.md

 This plugin makes players login at their last position.
 This includes the map they were on and precise position and orientation.
 ## BetacraftV2Heartbeat.cs
 Plugin that implements Betacraft V2 heartbeat to list to the Betacraft V2 server list.
+## ClientFilter.cs
+**PLEASE READ [SetupJsonDotNET.md](SetupJsonDotNET.md) TO MAKE SURE THE PLUGIN COMPILES AND WORKS**

+Plugin that filters clients that can join the server.
+Is highly customisable and alerts OPs about players trying to join with prohibited clients.